fractal161/rollTool/README.md

 Using the MMC3's scanline counter, this ROM polls the controller 16 times each frame, for a resulting poll rate of around `16*60.0988Hz=961.5808Hz`, which rivals the `1000Hz` rate you might get from a USB adapter.

 ## Build Process
 This ROM is built using NESFab 0.6, which can be found [here](https://github.com/pubby/nesfab/releases/tag/v0.6).
 Future versions may still work, but no guarantees are made.
+(NOTE: this is no longer true, I switched to some development version to check if some bugs were still there, and the exact build of NESFab seems to affect the timing of certain things.
+The worst effect is some jittering/artifacts, which may be bearable, but getting a perfect product may take some fiddling)

 You'll need to do two things with the release.
 First, make sure that the `nesfab` binary is installed on your path.
 Second, include its source code as a folder titled `nesfab/` in the root directory.
 This last step is so we can import the standard library; you're welcome to put this wherever you desire, so long as `roll.cfg` is updated to reflect this.